Laughing Hyena

 The best Nintendo Switch controllers for 2025

-The Nintendo Switch 2 is here, but we can’t just forget about the original Switch.
-We’ve still got love for the console, and its many millions of owners, so we’ll keep recommending the best controllers for the Switch right here.
+The Nintendo Switch 2 is here, but we’re not going to forget about the original Switch.
+We’ve still got love for the console and its many millions of owners, so we’ll keep recommending the best controllers for the Switch right here.
+If you’re considering getting a Switch 2 in the future, all of the controllers below will work on the newer console.

-Now, you may already know that the best Switch controllers aren’t the ones that come with the console.
-The removable Joy-Cons included with all non-Lite Switch consoles are convenient, given they can be detached for wireless use, but their tiny shape doesn’t do them many favors.
+Now, you may have already realized long ago that the best Switch controllers aren’t the ones that come with the console.
+The removable Joy-Cons included with all non-Lite Switch consoles are convenient, given they can be detached for wireless use for up to two players with a pair, but their tiny shape doesn’t do them many favors.
 They aren’t comfortable to hold for long gaming sessions — especially if you have large hands.
+And, you’re definitely not alone if you’ve experienced Joy-Con drift.

 In this buying guide, we’ll focus on wireless controllers that are both comfortable and reliable, as well as a few options that come with unique features designed that may match your unique play style.
-We’re not covering wired controllers that plug into the Switch’s dock, as they’re mostly similar to each other and don’t offer substantial savings in many cases.
-(PowerA and PDP make decent ones that will do in a pinch, but they’re very basic.
-Unless you detest recharging your controllers, it makes more sense to go wireless.)
+We’re not covering wired controllers that plug into the Switch’s dock here, as they’re mostly similar to each other and the savings aren’t worth giving up wireless freedom for.

-Also, if you buy a third-party wireless controller (as in, one not made by Nintendo), it likely won’t support HD rumble, motion controls, NFC for Amiibo, or be able to turn on the Switch remotely.
-However, there are exceptions, which we feature below.
+There are some things that are worth knowing if you buy a third-party wireless controller (as in, one not made by Nintendo), it may not support HD rumble, motion controls, NFC for Amiibo, or be able to wake the Switch remotely.
+However, there are some exceptions, which we feature below.

-If you’re playing your Switch while docked, it’s hard to go wrong with the official Nintendo Switch Pro Controller.
-It’s the only traditional gamepad that includes every feature mentioned above, and it’s one of the most satisfying controllers to use that we’ve tested.
-The GuliKit KingKong 3 Pro and Max, meanwhile, offer more exhaustive customization, while the Hori Split Pad Pro is a Joy-Con upgrade for those who prefer to play in handheld mode.
-Then there’s 8BitDo’s PC-friendly Ultimate Bluetooth Controller and DualShock-esque Pro 2 controller, both of which are worth checking out.
+If you’re playing your Switch while docked, it’s hard to go wrong with the official Nintendo Switch Pro Controller (even though its recent $10 price increase hurts).
+It’s one of very few gamepads to include every feature mentioned above, and it’s one of the most satisfying controllers to use that we’ve tested.
+The GuliKit KingKong 3 Pro and Max, meanwhile, offer more exhaustive customization, while the Hori Split Pad Compact is a Joy-Con upgrade for those who prefer to play in handheld mode.
+Then there’s 8BitDo’s Ultimate 2 Bluetooth Controller and DualShock-esque Pro 3 controller, both of which are worth checking out.

 The Switch Pro Controller remains tough to beat, even to this day.
 It offers an unmatched set of features — including motion controls, NFC, and HD rumble — and is one of the most comfy gamepads available.